david-ca6/100-days-of-code/log.md

 ### Day 73: Aug 18 2022
 **Today's Progress**
-Writing documentation and instruction on how to use a attiny dev board.
+Writing and Documenting (doxygen) C code.
+Writing build instruction in markdown.
 **Thoughts**
 **Link(s) to work**
 **Link(s) to reference used**